Thorlokesh/CODTECH-Task2/README.md

 Mentor:Muzammil Ahmed

 # Overview of the project
+The social media platform website project involves developing an online platform where users can create profiles, connect with friends, share content, and interact with posts.
+The site aims to provide a robust and engaging user experience, promoting community interaction through features like messaging, posts, comments, likes, and notifications.

 # Objective
 1.Facilitate Connection and Communication:
 Provide tools for users to connect with friends, family, colleagues, and new contacts.